-In accordance with IFRS 11 the council accounts for its share of the assets, liabilities, and income and expenditure within its own single entity accounts.
-After the sale of a substantial parcel of the land on 31 March 2017 the council's share of the remaining land is £1.352m.
+In accordance with IFRS 11 the Council accounts for its share of the assets, liabilities, and income and expenditure within its own single entity accounts.
+To provide greater transparency, the council's share of the (profit)/loss for each year is reflected in the Comprehensive Income and Expenditure Statement under Financing and Investment Income and Expenditure.
+On 31 March 2017 a substantial parcel of land was sold.
+The council's share of the proceeds (£2.9m) have been used to repay the liability in relation to construction of the spine road on the site.

-41. Heritage Assets - Summary of Transactions
+43. Heritage Assets - Summary of Transactions